shesek/proof-of-hodl/README.md

 A live version is hosted here: [HODL.voting](https://hodl.voting)

-Votes over multiple choice questions are weighted by Bitcoin Days Locked (DBL) - the amount of coins multiplied by the number of days locked.
+Votes over multiple choice questions are weighted by Bitcoin Days Locked (BDL) - the amount of coins multiplied by the number of days locked.
 The voter is prompted for an amount, lock duration and a refund address and presented with a QR code of a deposit address.
 Once a payment is received, a refund transaction is presented to be kept and broadcast later, as well as kept on the server for backup, and the vote is cast.
 Keys never leave the browser.